 fentanyl

-A powerful synthetic opioid painkiller, far stronger than morphine, used medically but also widely abused and linked to overdose deaths.
+Fentanyl (noun) means a powerful synthetic opioid painkiller, far stronger than morphine, used medically but also widely abused and linked to overdose deaths.
+Example: “The hospital uses fentanyl patches for severe chronic pain.”

-How to Use Fentanyl
+How to use fentanyl

 Learner’s notesIn plain EnglishA very potent opioid drug, legitimately used in medicine but notorious for its role in the overdose crisis when sold illegally.